dydx404/EIE-Risc-V-CPU/statements/YiDong.md

 For the full pipelined CPU, rather than building a heavy instruction-level unit test harness, I verified correctness by:

-- Running the official reference programs in the pipeline top under Verilator.
+- Running the official reference programs in the pipeline top .
 - Instrumenting each stage (IF, ID, EX, MEM, WB) with structured debug printouts that log key signals every cycle: PC, instruction fields, ALU inputs/outputs, branch decisions, memory accesses, and writeback values.
 - Logging hazard-control signals (stalls, flushes, forwarding selections) to understand pipeline behaviour without always opening waveforms.

 This textual execution trace acts like a human-readable “waveform with commentary”.
 It made it far easier to see where things went wrong (e.g. a branch taken but not flushed, or a load-use hazard without stall) and iterate quickly, especially when debugging late-stage integration issues.
 Once the trace aligned with expected architectural behaviour for all reference programs, we had strong evidence that the pipeline was functionally correct.

+Similar to Single cycle, I use a compiler to decode the assembly in the five tests and gets correct results

 ---